-Rote counting is one of the most basic math skills, as it entails being able to verbally count from memory.
-Teaching how to count by rote memorization can be taxing, as teachers may run out of engaging ideas to teach the skill.
+Rote counting is one of the most basic math skills; it is taught to preschoolers as a precursor to a meaningful understanding of numbers.
+Students participate in rote counting activities by reciting numbers - typically from 1 to 10 - from memory.
+Teaching young children how to count by rote memorization can be taxing since it requires a lot of repetition, and you may run out of engaging activity ideas.
 To effectively teach this skill and ensure that students absorb counting by rote memorization, use a variety of hands-on approaches that encourage verbal counting.

-Toss a ball back and forth with students; after the students catch a ball, they must orally state the next number in a sequence.
+Toss a ball back and forth with students standing in a circle; after a student catches the ball, she must orally state the next number in a sequence.
 For example, as you toss the ball, say the number "one."
 The person who catches it says "two" and tosses the ball to another person, who catches the ball and says "three."
 Continue the process of tossing and counting until reaching the highest number in the sequence on which you are focusing.
-For instance, if you're focusing on counting from one to 20, stop at the number 20.
-You can continue the process of tossing and counting again, starting over at the number one.
+For instance, if you're focusing on counting from one to 10, stop at the number 10.
+You can continue the process of tossing and counting, starting over at the number one.